LoginRadius/ios-sdk/README.md

 #### There are three projects in the library:
 a.
-ObjCDemo - This is the demo application in objective-c.
+ObjCDemo - This is the demo application in objective-c.<br>
 a.
-SwiftDemo - This is the demo application in swift.
+SwiftDemo - This is the demo application in Swift(Supported Swift version 4.2).<br>
 b.
 LoginRadiusSDK -This is the LoginRadius SDK.